 Our group recently developed a cirrhosis-specific comorbidity scoring system using data from healthcare registries on 12,976 Danish cirrhosis patients, most of whom had alcoholic cirrhosis[3].
 We defined 34 comorbidities on the basis of hospital discharge diagnosis codes[3].
 Fifty-five percent of patients had at least one of these comorbidities at the time of cirrhosis diagnosis.
 The final comorbidity scoring system-the CirCom score-included nine diseases (Table 1).
 The prevalence of any of these nine diseases was 24.2% at the time of cirrhosis diagnosis, with the highest prevalence for chronic obstructive lung disease (7.3%), cancer (6.7%), and heart failure (5.2%).

 The CirCom score is based on nine diseases of which at most two count towards a patient’s CirCom score (Figure 1).
 Although simpler than the Charlson index, the CirCom score was slightly better at predicting mortality: In the full cohort of 12976 cirrhosis patients the C statistic for the CirCom score was 0.6 percentage points (95%CI: 0.3%-0.8%) higher than the C statistic for the Charlson index.
 The Net Reclassification Index, a newer measure of predictive ability, was 3.6% (95%CI: 2.3%-5.0%) higher for the CirCom score.
-In the two validation cohorts of 419 patients with alcoholic cirrhosis and 4,656 patients with chronic hepatitis C infection, the CirCom score remained superior, although not by a statistically significant amount[3].
+In the two validation cohorts of 419 patients with alcoholic cirrhosis and 4656 patients with chronic hepatitis C infection, the CirCom score remained superior, although not by a statistically significant amount[3].

 CCI-OLT